Southern bread riots

 The Southern bread riots were events of civil unrest in the Confederacy during the American Civil War, perpetrated mostly by women in March and April 1863.
-During these riots, which occurred in cities throughout the South, hungry women and men invaded and looted various shops and stores.
+During these riots, which occurred in cities throughout the Southern United States, hungry women and men invaded and looted various shops and stores.

 Causes

 The riots were triggered by the women's lack of money, provisions, and food.
 All were the result of multiple factors, mostly related to the Civil War: